u1i/bambleweeny/GettingStarted.md

 Bambleweeny should now be available at `http://localhost:8080` - however, there's not much to see.
 It's all about the API.
 We'll use cURL examples here.

-To work with resources we need to make authenticated requests, so as a first step we are getting an access token.
+To access with the key/value store we need to make authenticated requests, so as a first step we are getting an access token.
 For this, we login with username and password.

 ### Create a new user